 - 1. Use of preprogrammed or prerecorded loops/software is not allowed; any looping or sequencing technology must function only in response to manual and live hands-on control. - 2.
 Click tracks, metronomes, or other rhythmic stability assistance devices or technology are not allowed.
 In-ear metronomes are only allowed for drummers in Worship Team. - 3.
-Conductor/Director Rules: - Vocal Solos are not permitted to have a conductor/director in the audience. - Rhythm, balance/blend, cut-off cues, etc. from anyone in the audience is not allowed. - Any cut-off cues for ensembles may only come from a student participating in the ensemble who is on the stage.
+Conductor/Director Rules: - Choir is the only Vocal Division category allowed an adult conductor/director as part of the presentation. - Neither Vocal Solo nor Vocal Ensembles are permitted to have a conductor/director in the audience. - Rhythm, balance/blend, cut-off cues, etc., from anyone in the audience is not allowed. - Any cut-off cues for ensembles may only come from a student participating in the ensemble who is on the stage.
 Remember, if a vocalist is giving cut-off cues, their main priority is communicating to the audience, not directing the ensemble. - Personnel will be in the rooms at the NFAF to verify that rhythm, balance/blend, cut-off cues, etc., are not being provided from members of the audience. - 4.
 General Accompaniment Rules: - Vocal entries may choose to have or not to have accompaniment. - Accompanists are not considered part of the entry. - The accompanist may be an adult or student. - Accompanists are allowed to use music. - A maximum of 4 instruments from the Approved Instrument Lists may be used for live accompaniment (with the exception of Songwriting).
 A piano is the only instrument that is provided for Vocal Solo and Songwriting entries.